 A livestream is typically made available during the event, and a recording of the event is posted to the U.S. C3E website.

-Stanford, MIT, and TAMU’s energy groups are collaborating to recruit sponsors to support the C3E Women in Clean Energy Symposia and Awards.
-For more information, please contact Valentini Pappa, Martha Broad or Leigh Limbach Johnson:
+Texas A&M Energy Institute, MIT Energy Initiative (MITEI), and Stanford Precourt Institute for Energy are collaborating to recruit sponsors to support the U.S. C3E Women in Clean Energy Symposia and Awards.
+For more information, please contact Valentini Pappa, Martha Broad, or Leigh Limbach Johnson:

 Academic Program Coordinator of the M.Sc. in Energy, Adjunct Assistant Professor of the Agriculture and Biological Engineering, Texas A&M Energy Institute